DocOfi/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histoimp](figure/histoimp-1.png)

-Imputation by single mean value or multiple mean values resulted in the median approximating the mean value and values approximating the mean increased in frequency.
+Imputation by single mean value or multiple mean values resulted in the median approximating the mean value and values approximating the mean increased in frequency as expected.

 ## Are there differences in activity patterns between weekdays and weekends?